dimitramav/landmarks-api/README.md

-// README.md

-# Points Of Interest API
+# Points of Interest API

 ### Introduction